Who Wants to Live Forever: Music video

-The video was directed by David Mallet and filmed in a (now demolished) warehouse at Tobacco Wharf at London's East End on 16 September 1986.
+The music video for "Who Wants to Live Forever" was directed by David Mallet and filmed in a (now demolished) warehouse at Tobacco Wharf at London's East End on 16 September 1986.
 It featured the National Philharmonic Orchestra with forty choirboys and several hundreds of candles which remain lit throughout filming as well as Mercury wearing a tuxedo suit.
-It is also the last time Freddie was depicted with a moustache as the next music video he was in his solo work The Great Pretender he shaved off his moustache and never grew it back.
-The video also features bass guitarist John Deacon playing a white double bass, despite not performing on the original recording.
-Roger using an array of percussion while Brian played keyboards then his usual Red Special guitar with the orchestra and at the end.

 An alternate version with clips from the film Highlander (which the song appears in) appears on the video single with "A Kind of Magic" in October 1986 and later as a hidden music video on the Queen Greatest Video Hits II DVD in November 2003.

 Live performances

-The song was performed by Queen during the 1986 Magic Tour.
+The song was performed by Queen during the 1986 Magic Tour in a D minor key.
 Live, May would begin playing synthesizer (a Yamaha DX7) before moving to guitar halfway through the song.
+Also, the live versions feature Freddie Mercury singing the entirety of lead vocals, and John Deacon playing bass guitar (starting at the second verse)—with the song ending after the final lyrics (“Who waits forever anyway?”) without the orchestra-and-guitar flourish of the studio version.